florian-rieder/Movie-Scripts/README.md

 # IMSDb Movie Script Parser
 A python parser for movie scripts.
-This project was conducted during the class "Object Oriented Programming in Python", given by Davide Picca and assisted by Coline Métrailler during the spring semester 2020.
+This project was conducted during the class "Object Oriented Programming in Python", given by Davide Picca and assisted by Coline Métrailler during the spring semester 2020 at the University of Lausanne (UNIL).

 We used a database of 1119 english-speaking movie scripts in plain text format (.txt), retrieved from the [Internet Movie Script Database](https://www.imsdb.com/).